 There is so much more to the world of ‘Sensory’ than people may originally think.
-A ‘Sensory Room’ is an umbrella term used to categorise a variety of sensory spaces that are specially designed to have a positive impact on specific needs or disabilities.
+A ‘Sensory Room’ is an umbrella term used to categorise a variety of sensory spaces specially designed to impact specific needs and disabilities positively.

-Recently it has become increasingly apparent how beneficial sensory rooms can be for people suffering with a mental illnesses, within schools, care units, prisons and many other rehabilitation centres incorporating sensory solutions into their environments.
+Recently it has become increasingly apparent how beneficial sensory rooms can be for people suffering with mental illnesses within schools, care units, prisons and many other rehabilitation centres incorporating sensory solutions into their environments.

-Calming rooms are the most commonly used sensory rooms for this nature of illness.
+Calming Rooms are the most commonly used sensory rooms in Mental Health.

-The main purpose of a sensory room is to create an environment where outside every day distractions are removed and relaxation and concentration is encouraged.
-Unlike a sensory room, a calming room’s main objective is not to stimulate but provide a gentle road to a mental escape, in a safe and secure environment.
+The main purpose of a Sensory Room is to create an environment where everyday distractions are removed and relaxation and concentration are encouraged.
+Unlike a Sensory Room, a Calming Room’s main objective is not to stimulate but to provide a gentle road mental escape in a safe and secure environment.

-Creating an environment in which internal behavioural control is valued, taught and rewarded…
+Creating an environment where internal behavioural control is valued, taught and rewarded.

 There are two important things to remember when it comes to Calming Room.
 Firstly, only use a sensory room before or after a crisis, NEVER during!
-And each room is designed for personal, one on one staff to client engagement – not room for big social groups.
+And secondly, each room is designed for personal, one-on-one staff to client engagement – not room for big social groups.

 - Creates a safe space